What dyscalculia actually is.

 Middle school and beyond (ages 12+).

-If your kid is showing patterns from one of these lists, it is worth taking seriously.
+If your child is showing patterns from one of these lists, it is worth taking seriously.
 None of these signs alone proves dyscalculia.
-But a cluster of them, especially combined with frustration that does not match the kid's general capability, is reason to look closer.
+But a cluster of them, especially combined with frustration that does not match the child's general capability, is reason to look closer.

 See our Signs of Dyscalculia page for a more detailed parent checklist.